kazurayam/DrivingAWSCloudFormationWithGradleViaAWSCLI/README.md

 }
 ```

-You will easily see what it is.
+Any AWS developer will easily see what it is.
 The shell function
 `sub_createStack` invokes AWS CLI to activate CloudFormation
-for creating a Stack.
+for creating a Stack with several options/parameters specified as appropriate.

 The shell script [`awscli-cooked.sh`](./awscli-cooked.sh) implements a few
 other subcommands: `deleteStack`, `describeStacks`, `validateTemplate`.
 All of them are one-liners which invokes AWS CLI to active CloudFormation.

-Easy to understand, isn't it.
-No magic here.
+Easy to understand, isn't it?

 ## Conclusion